Table of Contents

 simple URL to remember.

-Once they've found the project's web site, the next thing people will look for is a quick description, a mission statement, so they can decide (within 30 seconds) whether or not they're interested in learning more.
+Once they've found the project's home site, the next thing people will look for is a quick description or mission statement, so they can decide (within 30 seconds) whether or not they're interested in learning more.
 This should be prominently placed on the front page, preferably right under the project's name.

-The mission statement should be concrete, limiting, and above all, short.
-Here's an example of a good one, from http://www.openoffice.org/:
+The description should be concrete, limiting, and above all, short.
+Here's an example of a good one, from https://hadoop.apache.org/:

 Those who remain interested after reading the mission statement will next want to see more details, perhaps some user or developer documentation, and eventually will want to download something.
 But before any of that, they'll need to be sure it's open source.

 The front page must make it unambiguously clear that the project is open source.
 This may seem obvious, but you would be surprised how many projects forget to do it.
 I have seen free software project web sites where the front page not only did not say which particular free license the software was distributed under, but did not even state outright that the software was free at all.
 Sometimes the crucial bit of information was relegated to the Downloads page, or the Developers page, or some other place that required one more mouse click to get to.
-In extreme cases, the license was not given anywhere on the web site at all—the only way to find it was to download the software and look inside.
+In extreme cases, the license was not given anywhere on the web site at all — the only way to find it was to download the software and look at a license file inside.

-Don't make this mistake.
+Please don't make this mistake.
 Such an omission can lose many potential developers and users.
 State up front, right below the mission statement, that the project is "free software" or "open source software", and give the exact license.
-A quick guide to choosing a license is given in the section called “Choosing a License and Applying It” later in this chapter, and licensing issues are discussed in detail in Chapter 10, Licenses, Copyrights, and Patents.
+A quick guide to choosing a license is given in the section called “Choosing a License and Applying It”, and licensing issues are discussed in detail in Chapter 9, Legal Matters: Licenses, Copyrights, Trademarks and Patents.

-At this point, our hypothetical visitor has determined—probably in a minute or less—that she's interested in spending, say, at least five more minutes investigating this project.
-The next sections describe what she should encounter in that five minutes.
+By this point, our hypothetical visitor has determined — probably in a minute or less — that she's interested in spending, say, at least five more minutes investigating this project.
+The next sections describe what she should encounter in those five minutes.

 There should be a brief list of the features the software supports (if something isn't completed yet, you can still list it, but put "planned" or "in progress" next to it), and the kind of computing environment required to run the software.
 Think of the features/requirements list as what you would give to someone asking for a quick summary of the software.
 It is often just a logical expansion of the mission statement.
 For example, the mission statement might say: